circleci/circleci-docs/jekyll/_cci2/overview.md

 ## Installation Options

-There are three basic ways to install CircleCI in your invironment:
+There are three basic ways to install CircleCI in your invironment (AWS is currently required for each option):

 1. A [single-box installation]({{ site.baseurl }}/2.0/single-box/), suitable for trials and small teams
-2. A [clustered installation on AWS]({{ site.baseurl }}/2.0/aws/), suitable for production use for most teams
+2. A [clustered installation]({{ site.baseurl }}/2.0/aws/), suitable for production use for most teams
 3. A [highly-available configuration]({{ site.baseurl }}/2.0/high-availability/) (if supported by your license) to meet higher uptime requirements